Evolution-Zero/Evolution-Zero/README.md

 ### Hi there 👋 welcome to my GitHub.
-I am a cybersecurity student seeking to expand my experience within all areas of data analytics & programming, including their relationship with information security.
+I am a cybersecurity student seeking to expand my experience within all areas of data analytics & programming, including their relationship with information security & business analysis.
 <!--
 - 🔭 I’m currently working on an inventory management database for an e-commerce website and my first compiler.
 - 🌱 I’m currently learning about embedded system's communication.
 I am also learning C++.